-Your balance sheet is a snapshot of your business’s financial data at a specific point in time.
-It provides a detailed list of your assets, liabilities and the value of your shareholders’ equity.
-In short, it’s indicative of the overall financial health of your business.
-It’s important to understand your balance sheet, (which is called ‘balance sheet’ because your assets must always equal your liabilities plus shareholders’ equity).
-Once you become familiar with reading and interpreting your balance sheet, it can alert you to any red flags that threaten the financial viability of your business such as high debt relative to cash flow and low cash balance.
+How do you get a snapshot of your business’s financial data at any given point in time?
+Your balance sheet.
+It details your assets, liabilities and the value of your shareholders’ equity.
+It shows the overall financial health of your business.
+That’s why it’s vital to understand your balance sheet.
+It’s called ‘balance sheet’ because your assets should always equal your liabilities plus your shareholders’ equity.
+It’s worth your time to familiarize yourself with your balance sheet.
+Interpreting it can alert you to any risks to your business’s financial viability including having a high debt to cash flow ratio or low cash balance.
 One important indicator of the company’s financial stability and future growth is the amount of retained earnings.

 Where can I find retained earnings on the balance sheet?